mborhi/Distributed-Spotify-Quick-Discover/README.md

 # Distributed Spotify Quick Discover

 A web app allowing users to quickly discover and svae music from Spotify categories and genres.
+Documentation for API can be found on the [Spotify Quick Discover Microservices](https://www.postman.com/research-operator-51189562/workspace/spotify-quick-discover-microservices/overview) Postman workspace.

 ## Table of Contents